Spiritual Gifts Series

 26.2 Ephesus.
 Paul found some disciples at Ephesus, but they had only received the baptism of John the Baptist.
 Paul explained to them about believing in Jesus, and they were baptized in the name of the Lord Jesus.
 Then they began speaking in tongues.
 The congregation of the church at Ephesus began with twelve men.
 Paul spent three months in Ephesus teaching in the synagogue about the kingdom of God.
 Opposition arose in the synagogue, and he withdrew to the school of Tyrannus, so that for two years, all who lived in Asia heard the word of the Lord, both Jews and Greeks.
-Paul performed great work, teaching publicly and from house to house, so that the word of the Lord was growing mightily and prevailing against evil (Acts 19:1-20, pages 1737-1738; Acts 20:17-38, page 1741).
-A believer with The Spiritual Gift of Teaching may have a ministry of proclaiming the Lord Jesus, discipling a small group of men for a few years, overcome opposition, so that from one small group an entire region may hear the word of the Lord.
+Paul performed great work, teaching publicly and from house to house, so that the word of the Lord was growing mightily and prevailing against evil (Acts 19:1-20; Acts 20:17-38).
+A believer with The Spiritual Gift of Teaching may have a ministry of proclaiming the Lord Jesus, discipling a small group of men for a few years, overcoming opposition, so that from one small group an entire region may hear the word of the Lord.

 Section Twenty Seven

 27.1 Crowds.
 Jesus had crowds (“ὁ ὄχλος“) of people coming to Him (Mark 2:13).
 According to the custom (“εἰώθει”) of Jesus, He taught the crowds when they gathered around Him (Mark 10:1).
 Jesus also taught in the temple, where crowds gathered to Him (John 8:2).
 Jesus gave the Sermon on the Mount, one of His most famous sermons, to a crowd (Matthew 5:2).
 A believer with The Spiritual Gift of Teaching may teach crowds of people.